abhinavmsra/jQuery-faker/README.md

 Faker.fetch(''); // => 'The last thing I want to do is insult you.
 But it IS on the list.'
 Faker.fetch(); // => 'Letting the cat out of the bag is a whole lot easier than putting it back in.'
 ```

+## Running the tests

+Just open `test/lib/SpecRunner.html` on your browser and that's it.